-I am in my mid To late 40’s, love the beach, sunsets and chocolate donuts, and am married to a beautiful man with our blended family of eight!
-That’s right, we are the Brady bunch… three boys and three girls ranging in ages from 16 to 21, and everywhere in between.
-We have been married for four years and have experienced much in that time.
+I am in my late 40’s, love the beach, sunsets and chocolate donuts, and am married to a beautiful man with our blended family of eight!
+Yes, we are the Brady bunch… three boys and three girls ranging in ages from 16 to 22, and everywhere in between.
+We have been married for almost five years and have experienced much in that time.
 We feel so fortunate to have our big, loving family and our kids amaze us continually with their strength and growth.
 We live in Adelaide, South Australia, not far from the beach which is my favourite place to be.

 My husband and I have been through our darkest times during my illness.
 It has been incredibly difficult for him also.
 Yes, I was the one going through surgery, treatment, losing my hair and so on but he gave up everything to be my full time carer.
-For more than a year he abandoned his passion to paint, and hardly worked so that he could be there for me around the clock.
-Appointments, housework, washing, driving the kids, feeding the kids, dealing with the bills… I could go on, but I’m sure you get my drift.
+For more than a year he abandoned his passion to paint while caring for me around the clock.
+Appointments, housework, washing, driving the kids around, feeding the kids, dealing with the bills… I could go on, but I’m sure you get my drift.

 I have lived a very full life.
 One day, many years ago, when I was watching my Mum breathe while laying in her bed during her final stages of her illness, she said to me…”take every opportunity you get”.
 I guess you could say that this has been my “theme” of living.
 I knew what she meant, but I really figured out what it truly means more recently.
 It means to put yourself out there.
 Don’t be afraid.
 Consider your options of course, but take the risk and just jump.
 You may not always land on your feet but it will lead you to the place where you will…